stagfoo/dango/README.md

 store file path to files in a shared text based clipboard copy the path and create sym or mv or delete

+## Goal

+I wanted to make a little util that allowed me to get just pick the files I wanted from a folder in the terminal and pipe those paths into other clis like mv or copy or clipboard

 ## Install structions for now (might make an installer)